LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 These settings will allow you to move the point cloud along the x/y-axes and rotate it along the z-axis.

 **5. Align point clouds.**
-   * Use your **secondary** mouse button to move and your **primary** mouse button to rotate
+   * Use your **secondary** mouse button to *move* and your **primary** mouse button to *rotate*
    * Click the green tick in the Translate/ Rotate tool to save changes
-   * If necessary, change viewing angle and repeat process for further adjustment
+   * Change the viewing angle and repeat the process for further adjustment

 ![Figure 8.](screenshots/Aligned.png)

-You can see the impact of trees swaying in breezy conditions and sight differences in scanning angles.
-When scanning wooded areas, it's best to scan on a wind still day or time of day if possible.
-Perfect alignment is difficult using my manually translating and rotating.
-Let’s import our final point cloud so we can fix those imperfections.
+It seems impossible to perfectly line up every last little branch.
+Trees will sway in the breeze and the scanner might not be set up perfectly horizontally.
+For the purpose of aligning the scans it’s easiest to focus on the stems.
+Alignment doesn’t have to be perfect – the ICP tool will finish the job for us.
+How does knowing the pitfalls of data processing affect your decision about when to scan (i.e. season/ time of day)?

 **6. Import and align Scan 27.**
   * Make sure you select the point cloud you want to move/ rotate in the top left panel